atliegils/Lab1-796-DEEP/README.md

 A lot of keyboard shortcuts are available and save time `Tools` -> `Keyboard Shortcuts`

-Now, that the environment is set up, we can start creating the model.
+Now, that the environment is set up, we can started.

 For each of the following tasks, create a new section header cell in the notebook.

-### Task 1 - Import packages
+## Task 1 - Import packages
 ```python
 import sys
 from __future__ import print_function